Self-gravitating equilibrium with slow steady flow and its consistent form of entropy current: Discussion

 Subsequently the extension of the entropy current to the system with steady flow has been investigated.
 The current accounting for steady flow contributes to the entropy current, and due to this contribution, there increases an unknown parametric function in the ansatz of entropy current.
 It has been an problem what is the condition for this unknown parametric function to be determined.
 The answer given in this paper has been to request the agreement of the entropy density determined by satisfying the thermodynamic relations and the charge density read from the entropy current.
 This matching condition has imposed the entropy current to be of a certain unconventional form with one parametric function that is to be determined by the current conservation equation.
 Taking into account the perturbative structure of the entropy current inherited from that of the tensors, the current conservation equation has been solved perturbatively and the entropy current has been determined within the next-to-leading correction.
 There will be no obstruction to carrying out the perturbative construction for higher order apart from complexity.

 As a result, it concludes that the unconventional relation of the entropy current determined in the paper and the entropy density is unavoidable.
 While this conclusion might be something unwelcome to cause confusion, it might be a hint to resolve remaining issues in the field of relativistic fluid mechanics such as the instability of dissipative relativistic fluid mechanics \cite{HISCOCK1983466,PhysRevD.31.725}.
-See a review \cite{Andersson_2007} for more detail.
-As far as the author confirms, the matching condition proposed in the paper has never been imposed in the earlier study of relativistic fluid dynamics.
+See a review \cite{Andersson_2007} for more detail. \footnote{ The stability analysis involving gravitational interaction often becomes intricate.
+See \cite{Herrera_2020} for a recent result. } As far as the author confirms, the matching condition proposed in the paper has never been imposed in the earlier study of relativistic fluid dynamics.
 It would be interesting to reexamine any earlier result, for example those obtained by requiring the second law of thermodynamics, by imposing the matching condition for the entropy current.